 - beginning of the Project and may be adjusted, as appropriate throughout the Project, based on the observed consistency of the product, the statistical comparison between OV and IQF test results and ADOT engineering judgment. - O. Procedures for ensuring that OV testing is performed at the frequencies stipulated in the OVTIP. - P. Identification of the platform and data structure of the database management system that will be used to collect, store and retrieve OV test data.
-Identification of a strategy to coordinate data between the IQF and ADOT. - 9 Q. Procedures for performing statistical analyses in compliance with procedures outlined in 10 this TP Attachment 110-2. - 11 R. Procedures for satisfying System Basis IA obligations on this Project.
+Identification of a strategy to coordinate data between the IQF and ADOT. - Q. Procedures for performing statistical analyses in compliance with procedures outlined in this TP Attachment 110-2. - R. Procedures for satisfying System Basis IA obligations on this Project.

-12 8 SAMPLE TYPES AND USES
+8 SAMPLE TYPES AND USES

-Sampling is either random or fixed, depending on whether the location was selected randomly (random) or if a specific location was subjectively identified (fixed).
-Sampling is also either independent or dependent, based on whether the location was independently selected (independent) or whether it is based on the location of another sample (dependent/split).
-The Fand t- tests described in the "FHWA Reporting" section below are only valid when using random independent samples.

-19 The IQF must perform additional (fixed) tests when the quality of material is questionable at a 20 location other than the randomly selected location.
-This fixed test must constitute an acceptance 21 test, and a failing result must be addressed in a similar manner to a failing random independent 22 test.
-Fixed tests must not count towards meeting minimum IQF testing frequencies and must not 23 be used in statistical analysis.

-24 Split samples may be used outside of the statistical analysis for OV of IQF-performed 25 acceptance tests under ADOT's OVTIP.
-A comparison process for performing and analyzing 26 split samples between ADOT and IQF is necessary during the initial implementation of the 27 ADOT Materials Quality Assurance Program to ensure that ADOT and IQF laboratory and 28 testing procedures are in alignment.
-These samples will be analyzed by ADOT and the results 29 discussed with the IQF to assure laboratory and technician test results compare favorably.
-When the allowable variation limits in OVTIP are exceeded, corrective actions for either or both 30 31 parties will be identified and corrective actions will be incorporated as appropriate.
-This process 32 will help provide initial alignment of the ADOT and IQF laboratories and testing procedures.

-- 33 Split samples may also be performed throughout the life of the Project as necessary to 34 investigate non-validating material categories and verify or realign testing equipment and 35 personnel. - ADOT will review the IQF's weekly report(s) which continuously track and record the quantity of material incorporated into the Project.
-ADOT will use the report(s) to verify compliance of both the Quality Acceptance and OV testing frequency.
+- 13 Sampling is either random or fixed, depending on whether the location was selected randomly - 14 (random) or if a specific location was subjectively identified (fixed).
+Sampling is also either - 15 independent or dependent, based on whether the location was independently selected - 16 (independent) or whether it is based on the location of another sample (dependent/split).
+Only - 17 ADOT and IQF samples selected randomly and independently may be used in the acceptance - 18 decision.
+The F- and t- tests described in the "FHWA Reporting" section below are only valid - 19 when using random independent samples. - 20 The IQF must perform additional (fixed) tests when the quality of material is questionable at a - 21 location other than the randomly selected location.
+This fixed test must constitute an acceptance - test, and a failing result must be addressed in a similar manner to a failing random independent - 23 test.
+Fixed tests must not count towards meeting minimum IQF testing frequencies and must not - 24 be used in statistical analysis. - 25 Split samples may be used outside of the statistical analysis for OV of IQF-performed - 26 acceptance tests under ADOT's OVTIP.
+A comparison process for performing and analyzing - 27 split samples between ADOT and IQF is necessary during the initial implementation of the - 28 ADOT Materials Quality Assurance Program to ensure that ADOT and IQF laboratory and - 29 testing procedures are in alignment.
+These samples will be analyzed by ADOT and the results - 30 discussed with the IQF to assure laboratory and technician test results compare favorably. - 31 When the allowable variation limits in OVTIP are exceeded, corrective actions for either or both - 32 parties will be identified and corrective actions will be incorporated as appropriate.
+This process - will help provide initial alignment of the ADOT and IQF laboratories and testing procedures.
+The - 34 IQF must commit resources and sample material as necessary to accommodate splitting and - 35 alignment activities defined herein. - 36 Split samples may also be performed throughout the life of the Project as necessary to - 37 investigate non-validating material categories and verify or realign testing equipment and - 38 personnel. - 39 ADOT will review the IQF's weekly report(s) which continuously track and record the quantity of - 40 material incorporated into the Project as well as documentation that the IQF is meeting the - 41 minimum sampling and testing frequencies.
+ADOT will use the report(s) to verify compliance of - 42 both the Quality Acceptance and OV testing frequency.

-39 9 NON-VALIDATION AND STATUS OF MATERIAL QUALITY
+43 9 NON-VALIDATION AND STATUS OF MATERIAL QUALITY